- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

 9. Ask me anything

 There’s a bit of a paradox here.
 It’s simpler than it sounds, but the onus is on you.
-If you want to improve communication, you have to communicate.
+If you want to improve communication, you have to put those communication skills to use.
 When there are breakdowns in the system, it often means that people aren’t communicating.
 They’re opting for silence.
 More opportunities for open communication – to express and question and relate – in a variety of forums, increases the chances of issues being aired and not bottled up.

 As leaders and managers, you want this.
 The opposite means you’re not in the know, and we know you don’t want that.